Erectin Review: Worst ED Supplement We've Reviewed

 | |

 Erectin is a dietary supplement for improved erections and sex drive, manufactured by a brand called Leading Edge Health.
-This same brand sells another men’s health supplement called ExtenZe which we reviewed very poorly.
+This same brand sells another men’s health supplement called ExtenZe which we reviewed poorly.

 Leading Edge Health claims that Erectin can help consumers “get bigger, harder erections” and “last longer” during sex.